gabrielfnakata/gabrielfnakata/README.md

 ###

 <p align="left">Hey!
-I'm Gabriel, a 22-year-old software enthusiast from Brazil.
+I'm Gabriel, a 23-year-old software enthusiast from Brazil.
 I have an intermediate level of English proficiency and a passion for programming.
 I enjoy solving challenging problems and exploring new features.
 Feel free to connect and code with me. 🚀<br>
   <br>- 🌱 I’m currently studying Information Systems at Instituto Federal de São Paulo.
   <br>- 🔭 Currently, I am interning at Kiman Solutions.
-  <br>- 📚 I'm currently learning C# and Javascript. 💻
+  <br>- 📚 I'm currently improving my Java, React and Docker skills. 💻
   <br>- ⚡ In my free time I like going to the gym, making solutions on LeetCode, watching movies, animes and series, studying about language programming, listening to musics on Spotify, reading books and creating bugs! 🪰</p>

 ###